 Ultimately, the #NWAChampionship seeks to minimize resource consumption, eliminate waste, and limit other potentially negative impacts on the environment while continuing to leave a positive legacy in the NW Arkansas community.
-Over the past three years, the event has implemented numerous initiatives including waste sorting throughout the course, digital guides for spectators, a biking program with onsite valet bike parking, and overall DE&I efforts.
+Over the past four years, the event has implemented numerous initiatives including waste sorting throughout the course, digital guides for spectators, a biking program with onsite valet bike parking, and overall DE&I efforts.

 As we continue these efforts, we look forward to collaborating with event stakeholders + sponsors to develop activations and partnerships that can be executed with sustainability in mind.